-Moderator: All right, thank you Paul and Anju.
+Moderator: All right, thank you, Paul and Anju.
 We do have a few questions here from the audience.
-If you do have any additional questions please send those in now.
-We still have ten minutes left in our presentation time.
+If you do have any additional questions, please send those in now.
+We still have 10 minutes left in our presentation time.
 So the first question for you guys.
 Anju, what was the online survey tool that you used?

-Dr. Anju Sahay: This is called REDCap and it was developed by the University of Virginia but VIReC has the license and they actually provide tremendous support and very user friendly and [unintelligible 49:16] this tool. it’s an online service, but the big advantage is it includes branching logic And as you’re designing the survey in it you’re also creating variable names and all so as the data is gathered it typically gets exported into and Excel spreadsheet.
+Dr. Anju Sahay: This is called REDCap and it was developed by the University of Virginia, but VIReC has the license and they actually provide tremendous support and very user friendly and [audio glitch 49:16] this tool, so it’s an online service, but the big advantage is it includes branching logic.
+And as you’re designing the survey in it, you’re also creating variable names and all, so as the data is gathered it typically gets exported into an Excel spreadsheet.
 Basically in a database and then you can import the data however you want.
-But it’s REDCap and VIReC hosts it and so it’s on the VA server, its intranet so there’s data security also.
-And if anyone, you can contact VIReC, Otherwise you can email me and I’ll give you the contact information to get connected.
+But it’s REDCap and VIReC hosts it, and so it’s on the VA server, it's intranet so there’s data security also.
+And if anyone, you can contact VIReC.
+Otherwise you can email me and I’ll give you the contact information to get connected.

 Moderator: All right, thank you.
 The next question.